 You can vary the amounts of the ingredients according to your taste: more chili powder, more oregano, more onion, whatever appeals to you.
 The key is for the flavors to blend into something savory and memorable.

 I cook the soaked black beans in my Instant Pot – 20 minutes is about right.
-A cup of dry beans (about half a one-pound bag) will make the equivalent of two cans of beans.
+A cup of dry beans (about half a one-pound bag) will make the equivalent of two cans of beans (see how to cook dry beans here).
 Just as with canned beans, drain off the cooking liquid unless there is a very small amount.

 The cooking liquid from black beans can help thicken a stew but it will tend to darken the broth.
 You can keep the drained liquid in reserve and add it close to the end of cooking if you are not sure you’ll want that effect.